Shown below are the events that take place on the Caribbean island of Barbados on an annual basis.

 November

-November, the month of Independence, is appropriately started with the Sagicor Life Lighting Ceremony and Bajan Folk Brew.
+November, the month of Independence, appropriately starts with the Sagicor Life Lighting Ceremony and Bajan Folk Brew.
 All the decorative lights throughout Bridgetown are lit to signify the beginning of the celebratory holiday season.

-The weekend of November 4th and 5th hosts the Independence Pro Surfing Championships and Banks Pro Long Board Classic at Bathsheba surfing at the Soup Bowl, a two-day major international surfing competition that attracts many of the world’s most famous surfers.
+The weekend of November 4th and 5th hosts the Independence Pro Surfing Championships and Banks Pro Long Board Classic at Bathsheba, surfing at the Soup Bowl.
+This two-day international surfing competition attracts many of the world’s most famous surfers.

-November also has the Sir Fred Rumsey Cricket Festival, National Fun Walk, Barbados Cycling Classic International, and Barbados Open Championship Golf.
-Not to mention all the various Independence celebrations that go on islandwide such as the Spirit of Independence Tour, the NIFCA gala, and the Spirit of the Nation Show, all leading up to the Independence Day holiday on November 30.
+November also has the Sir Fred Rumsey Cricket Festival, National Fun Walk, Barbados Cycling Classic International, and Barbados Open Championship Golf, not to mention all the various Independence celebrations that go on islandwide, such as the Spirit of Independence Tour, the NIFCA gala, and the Spirit of the Nation Show, all leading up to the Independence Day holiday on November 30th.

 December

-Rugby Barbados – The Rugby Barbados World 7s 2018 will be held at Kensington Oval in Bridgetown on Saturday, December 8, and Sunday, December 9.
+Rugby Barbados – The World 7s 2018 will be held at Kensington Oval in Bridgetown on Saturday, December 8th, and Sunday, December 9th.

 December hits the ground running with the Run Barbados Marathon, 1/2 Marathon, 10K, and 4K Walk, with runners from over 30 countries entering the competition.

 December is also the official start of the Polo season.
-Polo is a popular and ever-expanding local sport with events just about every Sunday through the season, which runs December through to May.
+Polo is a popular and ever-expanding local sport with events every Sunday through the season, from December through to May.

 December is also a very merry month as Christmas approaches.
-Christmas Day, December 25, and Boxing Day (December 26) are both Public Holidays.
+Christmas Day, December 25th, and Boxing Day (December 26th) are Public Holidays.

-Old Year’s Night, December 31, is a huge party night in Barbados.
-Most people pull out all the stops wearing suits and evening gowns accessorized by champagne to celebrate the end of the year and the beginning of a new one!
+Old Year’s Night, December 31st, is a huge party night in Barbados.
+Most people pull out all the stops, wearing suits and evening gowns accessorized by champagne to celebrate the end of the year and the beginning of a new one!